Rolls-Royce T406: Development

 Production continued by Rolls-Royce after it acquired Allison in 1995 to establish a North American subsidiary.
 In 2009, the Government Accountability Office (GAO) found that the engines failed after less than 400 hours of service, as compared to the estimated life of 500–600 hours.
 Multiple updates to the engine platform in 2012–2013 have increased the lifespan significantly.

 In April 2012, the United States Department of Defense (DoD) ordered 70 AE 1107C engines for the Osprey, with options for up to 268 engines.

 Rolls-Royce introduced a "Block 3" turbine upgrade, which replaced the old turbine design with sturdier and more efficient components.
 The upgrade increased engine power by at least 17 percent, and the engine achieved a power output of over 8,800 shp during ground testing.
 The Block 3 turbine became standard in July 2012 for new production models.
 By September 2012, all older engines that were undergoing regular maintenance were systematically upgraded to the Block 3 turbine.

 Engines with a future planned "Block 4" upgrade would be expected to deliver nearly 10,000 hp.

 An ongoing problem with the engines was their propensity for surging or stalling with 68 incidents reported between 2003 and October 2016, though this rate had reduced after the introduction of the Block 3 engine version.
 The US Naval Air Systems Command intends to award Rolls-Royce two contracts to examine the effectiveness of proposed reliability improvements.
 The first is an update to the engine management software that changes how it controls the compressor guide vanes, as internal testing suggested that this could improve the engine's surge margin by 0.8% at sea level and 3% at altitude.
 The second is the discovery that a temperature sensor at the inlet of the compressor sends incorrect readings leading to 2.5% out of 4% steady power shortfall at the compressors correct rotational speed, again correctable with a software fix.
 In addition, Bell Boeing is developing an inlet barrier system to reduce the power loss from the engine ingesting dust and sand particles to supplement the engines existing centrifugal based particle separators as they can only do so much to improve the quality of air they receive.

+AE 1107F

 In October 2021, Bell and Rolls-Royce jointly announced that the Bell MV-75 powerplant would switch from the General Electric T64 turboshaft used on the prototype to a derivative of the 1107C used on the Osprey, which would be named the 1107F.
 The 1107C is a known element in tiltrotor aircraft with its two decades of prior use which lowers sustainment costs and lowers risk associated with the project, and the 1107F increases the engine's power output from 5,000 to 7,000 horsepower.

+In December 2025, Rolls-Royce began engine testing on the AE 1107F at its facility in Indianapolis.